Where can I find a therapist?

-You can check with friends, a school counselor, churches and/or your physician's office.
+There are many free online directories specifically for finding a licensed therapist.
+You can also ask family members, friends, a school counselor, churches and/or your physician's office.

 Most practices offer telephone consultations.
-Ask questions like: What credentials and certifications do you have?
+Be prepared to share why you are seeking therapy services at this time.
+What are you looking for in a therapist?
+You can also ask the therapist questions like: What credentials and certifications do you have?
 How long have you been in practice?
 What issues do you specialize in?
-What is your experience in the specific area I am seeking counseling for?
+What is your experience in the specific area I am seeking therapy for?
 How would you approach this type of issue?
 Do you assign homework?
 What are your fees?
 Ask as many questions as you want.

 Choose a therapist and begin.

 Not all therapists operate the same way.
 Some will be very interactive.
 Some may have an "in your face" style.
 Others will be more subdued and simply reflect back to you what they hear you saying and what they sense you are feeling.
 Picking a therapist is like buying a new pair of shoes.
 While there are many quality shoes around, you only buy the pair that fits you.
 There is no "one size fits all" in counseling.
 If the counselor doesn't feel like a fit, don't buy.
 While individual styles of therapy vary, it is usually better to choose a counselor who is active, not passive in the session, working with you — not just listening to you.

 If you disagree, speak up.
 If you have questions, ask.
 If the therapist isn't making sense, seek clarification.
 The more active you are in the process, the better.

 Realize that you are not "stuck" with a therapist forever.